apollographql/apollo/graph-manager-docs/source/data-privacy.md

 description: Understand what Studio ingests and learn about GDPR
 ---

+This article describes which data is and is _not_ sent to Apollo as part of its platform's data management tools.

+> Most importantly, result data from GraphQL operations that your server executes is **never** sent to Apollo.

+## What data does Apollo Server send to Apollo Studio?

-You can configure Apollo Server to automatically trace the execution of your requests and forward that information to Apollo Studio.
+You can configure Apollo Server to trace the execution of each GraphQL operation and [push those metrics to Apollo Studio](./setup-analytics/).
 Studio uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
 This data is available for you to explore and visualize in Studio.

-## What data does Apollo Server send to Apollo Studio?

-**Apollo Server never forwards the `data` of an operation response to Apollo Studio.** It _does_ forward:
+**Apollo Server never forwards the `data` field of an operation response to Apollo Studio.** It _does_ forward:

 * Several fields _besides_ `data` from every operation response